combinatrix-ai/ask.sh/README.md

 - This will give AI the context of your request and improve the result.
 - If you don't want to use this feature, set `AI_SH_NO_PANE=true` in your shell.

+#### Privacy concerns?

+- As of 5th July 2023, OpenAI [states](https://openai.com/policies/api-data-usage-policies) that they will not use data submitted by customers via their API to train or improve their models, unless you explicitly opt-in to do so.
+- And of course, you can use ai.sh without sending the current terminal output to the OpenAI server.
+Just set `AI_SH_NO_PANE=true` in your shell.

 #### Can I use GPT-4?

 - Yes!
 You can use GPT-4 by setting the environmanet_variable `AI_SH_OPENAI_MODEL=gpt-4`.